 - What expectations are required from me throughout treatment?

-- Does my insurance cover PST, if not what are your fees?
+- Does my insurance cover PST?
+If not, what are your fees?

 - What is your cancellation policy?

-How Much Does PST Cost?
+How Much Does Problem-Solving Therapy Cost?

 What to Expect at Your First PST Session

 During the first session, the therapist will strive to build a connection and become familiar with you.
-You will be assessed through a clinical interview and/or a series of questionnaires.
+You will be assessed through a clinical interview and/or questionnaires.
 During this process, the therapist will gather your background information, inquire about how you approach life problems, how you typically resolve them, and if problem-solving therapy is a suitable treatment for you.3,4

 Additionally, you will be provided psychoeducation relating to your symptoms, the problem-solving method and its effectiveness, and your treatment goals.
 The clinician will likely guide you through generating a list of the current problems you are experiencing, selecting one to focus on, and identifying concrete steps necessary for effective problem-solving.
-Lastly, you will be informed about the content, duration, costs, and number of the therapy sessions the therapist suggests.3,4
+Lastly, you will be informed about the content, duration, costs, and number of therapy sessions the therapist suggests.3,4

 Is Problem-Solving Therapy Effective?